Eyes on the Eel: Synoptic summer surveys of food web biomass in the South Fork and Mainstem Eel River

 Hypothesis I: Effect of annual hydrology.
-During the summer low flow season, we think the algal-based food web of the Eel River can assemble into one of three alternative states (Power et al. 2008, 2014, 2015*hotlink to papers*).
-In Salmon state, rock substrates and streamers of the macroalga Cladophora glomerata become covered with nutritious diatoms, which in turn support many edible prey, including primary consumers (invertebrates and tadpoles that eat living or dead plant tissue).
+During the summer low flow season, we think the algal-based food web of the Eel River can assemble into one of three alternative states (Power et al. 2008, 2014, 2015).
+In Salmon state, rock substrates and streamers of the macroalga Cladophora glomerata become covered with nutritious diatoms, which in turn support many edible prey–largely primary consumers (invertebrates and tadpoles that eat living or dead plant tissue).
 Diatom energy, nutrients, and lipids (including critical polyunsaturated fatty acids, or PUFAs) are transferred up the food chain to support rearing juvenile salmonids and other predators.
 Salmon state generally occurs after winters when one or more bankfull floods scour out grazing insects that otherwise can grow large enough to escape gape-limited predators the next summer.
 These armored, predator-resistant but slow-growing grazers include stone-cased caddisflies: (Dicosmoecus in mainstems, and Glossosoma and Neophylax in both mainstems and tributaries).
 Dicosmoecus state characterizes summer food webs that follow winters when scouring winter floods have not occurred.
 In Dicosmoecus state, large macroalgal blooms do not proliferate because these large armored grazers are very abundant the following summer, and graze down the algae before it can grow long streamers.
 Algal energy and nutrients is sequestered in the body of large armored (or sessile) grazers that aren’t vulnerable to juvenile salmonids, so they don’t grow as well.
 In recent years, a third summer food web state, Cyanobacteria state, has emerged.
-Potentially neurotoxic cyanobacteria (Anabaena or its relatives) can proliferate if summer base flows grow critically low, so that sunny mainstems warm and backwaters or side pools stagnate.
+Potentially neurotoxic cyanobacteria (Anabaena spp.) can proliferate if summer base flows grow critically low, so that sunny mainstems warm and backwaters or side pools stagnate.
 Blankets of cyanobacteria can overgrow the edible diatom epiphytes and their green macroalgal hosts, forming what Keith Bouma-Gregson calls “spires”.
-Bouma-Gregson et al., 2017 Other neurotoxic cyanobacteria (Phormidium spp, Bouma-Gregson et al. in prep) have been observed attached to rocks in mainstem riffles where flows remain relatively strong.
+Bouma-Gregson et al., 2017 Other neurotoxic cyanobacteria (Phormidium spp, Bouma-Gregson et al. in prep) have been observed attached to rocks in tributary mainstem riffles where flows remain relatively strong.
 It is possible that they become public health threats after they detach and accumulate in backwater areas (Bouma-Gregson, pers comm.).